×

 Mississippi DUI Expungement Eligibility Requirements

-To qualify for DUI expungement in Mississippi, you must meet all requirements, and the following conditions must apply:
+To qualify for DUI expungement in Mississippi, you must meet all statutory requirements.
+For a first-offense DUI expungement, the following conditions generally must apply:

 • This is your first DUI conviction.